iesahin/xvc/README.md

 xvc stands on the following (giant) crates:

-- [trycmd] is used to run all example commands in the [reference and how-to documentation](https://docs.xvc.dev) at every PR.
+- [trycmd] is used to run all example commands in this file, [reference, and how-to documentation](https://docs.xvc.dev) at every PR.
 It makes sure that the documentation is always up-to-date and shown commands work as described.
 We start development by writing documentation and implementing them thanks to [trycmd].